 Information boards around the town tell the story of the earthquake and show what Napier looked like before the devastation.
 After so much destruction the people wanted to put the past behind them and to look to the future.
 So the architects tried to use the most fresh and modern styles for the reconstruction.

-The end result was a town of remarkably homogenous appearance.
-Over the years attempts have been made to preserve the original style.
+As a result the Napier architecture is remarkably homogeneous.
+And over the years attempts have been made to preserve the original style.
 So, for instance, shops with modern fronts still retain their Art Deco features on the upper storeys.

 You can still find one or two older buildings if you look hard enough.
 Conservation House (the former courthouse) is a colonial style structure dating from 1873.
 And the Six Sisters are a row of late Victorian houses on Marine Parade.
 These were supposedly the work of a builder who wanted a house for each of his six daughters!

-We started our exploration at the Art Deco Centre, where we picked up a Self Guided Walk leaflet.
-Then we set off along the main shopping streets, a visual feast of geometric shapes and candy coloured pastels.
-We walked slowly to take in all the details: the barley twist columns, the zigzags and the patterned glass.
+I began my exploration at the Art Deco Centre, where I picked up a Self Guided Walk leaflet.
+Then I set off along the main shopping streets, a visual feast of geometric shapes and candy coloured pastels.
+I walked slowly to take in all the details: the barley twist columns, the zigzags and the patterned glass.

-Later we stopped at the 1930s style bar of the Masonic Hotel.
+Later I stopped at the 1930s style bar of the Masonic Hotel.
 Outside the hotel festival-goers with big hats and colourful parasols were climbing out of their classic cars.
-It was as if we were in a place where time had stood still.
+It was as if this was a place where time had stood still.